Brokenthought/Bedlam-Cube/README.md

 If the later happens the program will discard that solution and try another.

 To start the program open the Cube.java and press run, there is a good deal of luck involved depending on the seed, so finding a solution may take some time.
+This is a valid solution if you don't want to wait: 9c562a043817b